Mazatlán: Independent Mexico

 During the California Gold Rush, fortune hunters from the United States' East Coast sailed from New York Harbor and other Atlantic ports to Mexican ports in the Gulf of Mexico.
 After landing, the aspiring miners travelled over land for weeks to Mazatlán, where they would embark from the port to arrive in San Francisco in another four to five weeks.

-When Félix Zuloaga Tacubaya proclaimed the Plan of Ignoring the Constitution of 1857, the garrison of the Plaza de Mazatlán did not remain outside this proclamation, and on the first of January, 1858, the Plan of Mazatlán was proclaimed, which followed Zuloaga's Plan.
+When Félix Zuloaga Tacubaya proclaimed the Plan of Ignoring the Constitution of 1857, the garrison of the Plaza de Mazatlán did not remain outside this proclamation, and on January 1, 1858, the Plan of Mazatlán was proclaimed, which followed Zuloaga's Plan.

 The capital of Sinaloa, until the year 1853, had been Culiacán.
-However that year, the capital was transferred to Mazatlán.
+However, that year, the capital was transferred to Mazatlán.
 On July 22, 1867, the federal government passed a law that forbade state capitals from also acting as ports.
 As a result of this law, on September 20, 1873, the State Legislature decreed that Culiacán would be the state capital again.

 The Siglo XIX constitution of 1852 decreed a new internal division in Sinaloa, which reduced it to nine districts by removing San Ignacio, which had been annexed to the Cosalá, and Choix, which had been annexed to El Fuerte.
-It also amended the name of the district from Villa de la Union to the port of Mazatlán.
+It also amended the name of the district from Villa de la Unión to the port of Mazatlán.
 That same constitution also decreed the headquarters and council facility policies in each district.

 In 1861, the political headquarters were removed and turned into prefectures, and the same year the State Legislature adopted the Act on Municipalities.
-In 1868, the district had five municipalities in Mazatlán; one in the center and the other four in Villa Union, Siqueiros, La Noria, and The Milkweed.
+In 1868, the district had five municipalities in Mazatlán; one in the center and the other four in Villa Unión, Siqueiros, La Noria, and The Milkweed.

 On the morning of November 13, 1864, French Navy ships fired twelve cannon shots into the city, causing minor damage to several homes, but not causing any deaths.
 The attack stopped when the prefect of the city made known to the invaders that the Mexican Army had left the square and the city was formally ceded to the French.

 The Mazatlán Times was a weekly published by the American A. D. Jones.
 The first issue appeared on May 12, 1863.
 The publisher boasted that his was the only weekly English-language newspaper, not only in Mazatlán and Sinaloa, but throughout Mexico.

-In 1873, according to the census of the State, the District of Mazatlán was reduced to three municipalities: Mazatlán, Villa Union, and La Noria.
+In 1873, according to the census of the State, the District of Mazatlán was reduced to three municipalities: Mazatlán, Villa Unión, and La Noria.
 Siqueiros had been annexed in 1870 to the central municipality, and The Milkweed to La Noria.